Take the first steps towards your utility’s net-zero vision

 • Diversifying their renewable energy portfolios among various sources (wind, solar, geothermal, hydroelectric)

-• Leveraging AI and machine learning to improve forecasting of power generation from renewable sources
+• Leveraging AI and machine learning to improve forecasting of power generation from renewable energy sources

 Regarding solar power specifically, the viability of solar panel farms is limited in states where the climate is cloudy, rainy, or foggy.